 Jimmy re-joined Young Gen back in 2012 as Director’s Assistant for the hugely successful production of ‘Les Miserables’ and subsequently joined the committee.
 He originally joined Young Gen in 1989 performing in shows from ‘Sweet Charity’ to ‘West Side Story’.
 He went on to perform in many shows with Chelmsford, Southend and Brentwood, his favourites being ‘Beauty & The Beast’ and ‘Jesus Christ Superstar’.

-Jimmy directed Young Gen’s Something To Sing and Dance About (November 2014 Civic Theatre) and will be directing Young Gen in Into The Woods at The Cramphorn Theatre in April 2016.
+Jimmy directed Young Gen’s Something To Sing and Dance About (November 2014 Civic Theatre), Into The Woods at The Cramphorn Theatre in April 2016 and 13 The Musical (April 2017) at the Cramphorn Theatre.

 Dawn’s family first became involved with Young Gen for the production of Oliver! in 2000.
 Dawn offered to help with props and joined the committee the following year.
 She has now served for over ten years, taking on the role of Joint Secretary with Jan Toland in recent years.
 Dawn ran the props department for many years but has now taken on the role of Stage Manager for Young Gen productions.
 Dawn said, “It’s an honour to be part of the ‘Young Gen family’ and very rewarding to see our young people grow into confident, talented young adults”.